man0s/Movie/README.md

 $ npm install
 $ npm start

-Server is listening on localhost:3000
+Server is listening at localhost:3000
 ```

 ## Contributing